How can we travel more sustainably?

 The word “sustainability” is absolutely everywhere, and can feel like it’s losing its meaning.
 In its purest sense, sustainable anything – business, clothing, travel, development, food systems and so on – is about doing things in a way that can be maintained over the long-term.

-When it comes to travel, there are three perspectives to bear in mind — the economic (is the money you’re spending on your trip staying within the local economy, or, for example, is the owner of an international hotel chain benefitting elsewhere?); social (are local people in support of tourism, or is it causing more crime, rent increases, traffic and pollution?); and environmental (are natural resources like land, water, plants and wildlife being protected as a result of tourism, or harmed?).
+When it comes to travel, there are three perspectives to bear in mind — the economic (for example, is the money staying local, or are international owners taking it elsewhere?), social (are local people in support of tourism, or is it causing more crime, rent increases, etc?) and environmental (are natural resources being protected as a result of tourism, or used up?).

 Our choices around where and how we travel have real knock-on impacts – both good and bad – on the places and people we visit.
 And given the enormous scale of the travel industry and the speed at which it’s expected to grow over the next decade or so, individual actions can add up to unsustainable levels.